orchest/orchest/docs/source/overview.rst

 What Orchest does for you:

-* Provide you with an interactive pipeline editing view.
+* Provide you with an interactive pipeline editor to create your pipelines.
 * Manage your dependencies and environments.
 * Run your pipelines based on the defined execution order.
 * Pass data between your steps.